 S&P/BVL Peru

-The remaining regional closes are shown as “—” where not independently verified here; the live market board above carries the region’s closes in full.
+The remaining regional closes are shown as “—” where not independently verified here.
+The live market board above carries the region’s closes in full.

 06 The technical picture

-On the currency, USD/COP near 3,327 keeps the peso about 14% below its 52-week high and inside a 3,332–3,887 band, close to its strongest in years.
+On the currency, USD/COP near 3,327 keeps the peso about 14% below its 52-week high.
+It sits inside a 3,332–3,887 band, close to its strongest in years.

-The open question is whether the Hormuz-driven crude spike endures — a sustained move would eventually pull on Ecopetrol and the energy weight in a way July 8’s defensive tape did not reflect.
+The open question is whether the Hormuz-driven crude spike endures.
+A sustained move would eventually pull on Ecopetrol and the energy weight in a way July 8’s defensive tape did not reflect.

 07 What to watch